U.S. basis of taxation

 It's important to recognize when you start to have business connections with the U.S. because as soon as you do, you may be subject to U.S. tax, or at least have U.S. filing requirements.

-If you are engaged in a U.S. trade or business, you will be taxed at graduated rates on a net basis on income that is effectively connected with the conduct of that U.S. trade or business.
+If your Canadian corporation is engaged in a U.S. trade or business, your corporation will be taxed at a 21% flat rate on a net basis on income that is effectively connected with the conduct of that U.S. trade or business.
+If you are self-employed and engaged in a U.S. trade or business, you will be taxed at graduated tax rates (maximum 37%).
 Effectively connected income generally includes business income and salaries attributable to services performed in the U.S. Generally, you will be allowed to claim deductions to reduce effectively connected income, but only to the extent that the deductions are connected with that income.
 Note that special tests are applied to determine whether investment income from U.S. sources is treated as effectively connected income.

 If you have a trade or business in the U.S., certain types of foreign-source income could also be considered effectively connected with the U.S. trade or business.
 For example, if certain conditions are met, royalties received for the use of intangible property outside the U.S. could be treated as effectively connected income where the royalties are from the active conduct of a U.S. trade or business.
 Similarly, income from the sale of inventory in a foreign country could be treated as effectively connected income, if the sale is made from the U.S.